- Dutch Pay is Different in Korea

 Dates in Korea are Long

 If you are going on a date in Korea, you need to be prepared to be out for at least half a day (6 hours).
-A typical date involves eating something and then maybe do some kind of activity, and eat/drink more.
+A typical date involves eating something, maybe doing some activity, and eating/drinking more.
 Here is a typical breakdown:

 - Meet around 6 pm for dinner